thomasbarkats/yasui/README.md

 ## What is YasuiJS?

-Yasui (meaning "easy" in Japanese) is a lightweight Express-based framework for Node.js that simplifies REST API development, designed with a minimal philosophy that focuses on essentials while maintaining minimal dependencies compared to other frameworks.
+Yasui (meaning "easy" in Japanese) is a lightweight Express-based framework for Node.js that brings the developer experience of modern frameworks without the complexity and maintaining minimal dependencies.
+It provides the structure you need with just the features you'll actually use.

 ## Features Summary
-- **Lightweight**: Built on Express with minimal dependencies
+- **Lightweight & Fast**: Built on Express with minimal dependencies.
+Focus on essentials without the bloat
-- **Decorator-based**: Clean, readable code with TypeScript decorators
-- **Dependency Injection**: Automatic resolution with scope management
-- **Auto Error Handling**: Comprehensive error catching, logging, and formatting
+- **Complete Error Handling**: Everything can throw without try/catch - automatic error handling everywhere
-- **Built-in Logging**: Timed logging service with color-coded output
-- **Flexible Middleware**: Application, controller, and endpoint-level middleware support
-- **Swagger Integration**: Self-generated and editable Swagger documentation
+- **Automatic Type-Casting**: Query params automatically converted to proper types.
+Even in middlewares
+- **Flexible DI System**: Constructor and method-level injection with configurable scopes for better control
+- **Simple Middlewares**: Apply at global, controller, or route level.
+Use the same decorators as controllers
+- **Rich Swagger Generation**: Flexible decorators for enums, arrays, classes, OpenAPI schemas.
 - **Type-safe**: Full TypeScript support with proper typing

 ## Quick Start